 But it's possible to ask the judge not to order you deported in the first place, and instead give you the right to continue living in the United States.
 (See Possible Defenses to Deportation of an Undocumented Alien.)

-If you’re afraid you’ll be harmed if you return to your home country, you can ask the judge for asylum, for something similar called “withholding of removal,” or for protection under the Convention Against Torture.
+If you're afraid you'll be harmed if you return to your home country, you can ask the judge for asylum, for something similar called "withholding of removal," or for protection under the Convention Against Torture.
 Of these, only asylum allows you to continue to live in the United States permanently (if you apply for permanent residence a year later).
-You’ll probably be able to live in the United States a long time if you’re granted withholding of removal or protection under the Convention Against Torture, but the government might be able to find some other country to take you and make you leave the United States at any time.
+You'd probably be able to live in the United States a long time if you were granted withholding of removal or protection under the Convention Against Torture, but the government could find some other country to take you and make you leave the United States at any time.

-If you’ve been in the United States for at least ten years and you have a spouse, parent, or child who is a U.S. citizen or a permanent resident, you can ask the judge for “cancellation of removal.”
-If the judge grants it, you won’t be deported, but even better, you will become a permanent resident.
-You have to show the judge that it if you were deported your relative would suffer “exceptional and extremely unusual” hardship.
-That’s hard to show.
-Your relative must be really dependent on you, to the point that if you weren’t there to take care of him or her, your relative would not be able to manage daily life.
-For more information on cancellation of removal, see Green Card Through Cancellation of Removal (Non-LPR): Who Qualifies?
+If you've been in the United States for at least ten years and you have a spouse, parent, or child who is a U.S. citizen or a permanent resident, you can ask the judge for "cancellation of removal."
+If the judge grants it, you won't be deported, but even better, you will become a permanent resident.
+You have to show the judge that it if you were deported, your relative would suffer "exceptional and extremely unusual" hardship.
+That's hard to show, as described in, Green Card Through Cancellation of Removal (Non-LPR): Who Qualifies?